Preparing to Arrive

 Whether you’re new to university life, or are continuing your university career, attending orientations will afford you the opportunity to meet people, learn about your new academic environment and what it means to be a scholar in your area of study.

-At the heart of the on-campus Aboriginal community, the First Nations House of Learning (the Longhouse) is dedicated to supporting Aboriginal students in achieving their academic goals.
+At the heart of the on-campus Indigenous community, the First Nations House of Learning (the Longhouse) is dedicated to supporting Indigenous students in achieving their academic goals.

 Learn more about the First Nations House of Learning.